TagineerDai/LibHIR/README.md

 ### HIRArgument

-  This component serves as an argument parser.You could use the arguments defined in LibHIR, add your own options, or define your own parameters.
+  This module serves as an argument parser.
+You can use the arguments defined in LibHIR, add your own options, or define your own parameters.
-  The following function parse the argument separatly for sample code `HIRTrain.cpp` and `HIRTest.cpp` respectively.
+  The following function parse the argument for sample code `HIRTrain.cpp` and `HIRTest.cpp` respectively.

 ```cpp
 HIRTrainParam parse_train_argument(int argc, char** argv, int task);
 HIRTestParam parse_test_argument(int argc, char **argv, int task);
 ```

-  The parameter task is to distinguish different task and indicating corresponding arguments and options.
-In the sample code, the default argument is initialized as follows:
+  The parameter `task` is to distinguish different tasks and indicate corresponding arguments and options.
+In the sample code, the default arguments are initialized as follows:

 ```cpp
 //HIRArgument.cpp